The data doesn’t lie – not everyone is a top-value customer, and the highest level of customer loyalty can’t be created with even the best marketing.

 - Over the next 3 years, 30% of your existing customers will account for 80% of total gross profit

 - Top-value service customers are 6X more likely to repurchase

 - In 2020, 20% of a dealer’s top customers represented 89% of returning servicers

-We also know that two years after a sale, less than 60% of VINs will have been serviced in the past 6 months.
-Given the data of which customers end up being worth the most over time, sales needs to reinforce service and service needs to reinforce sales; the two go hand-in-hand.
+We also know that two years after a sale, less than 60% of VINs have been serviced in the past 6 months.
+Given the data of which customers end up being worth the most over time, sales needs to reinforces service and service needs to reinforce sales.

-Outsell offers Service-to-Sales communications powered by artificial intelligence that populate recommended VINs from your lot to your customers based on organic behavior.
+Outsell offers Service-to-Sales communications that populate recommended VINs from your lot to your customers based on organic behavior.
 Someone who you might not otherwise know is in the market for a car is served up a VIN based on what they clicked on in other communications and their subsequent activity on your site.

 Through our study, we found that customers who purchase a vehicle that was recommended to them have a 106% higher likelihood of service, and a 67% higher future repurchase score.
 These vehicle owners also have a 119% higher three-year value.

 This isn’t just great for the customer, who’s getting information about a vehicle they’re already likely interested in, but good for you both in the long and short-term.
-Recommended vehicles are on your lot for 19% fewer days and have been shown to sell for a 26% higher gross profit.
+Recommended vehicles have a 19% lower days on lot and have been shown to sell for a 26% higher profit.